 Internal Factors (Strengths and weaknesses)

 The analysis of strengths and weaknesses (S-W) of internal conditions is an internal method of assessment.
 The main purpose is to confirm the relationship between expertise and ability of the organization’s internal conditions.
-The advantages and disadvantages of its internal conditions are internal factors that the organization can control, including financial resources, technical resources, research and development, organizational culture, human resources, product characteristics, and marketing resources.
+The strengths and weaknesses of its internal conditions are internal factors that the organization can control, including financial resources, technical resources, research and development, organizational culture, human resources, product characteristics, and marketing resources.

 External Factors (opportunities and threats)